Advice Complexity of Adaptive Priority Algorithms: Models

-\textbf{Model 1.} We allow the priority functions to depend on the input received so far and the advice read so far
+\textbf{Oblivious priority function model.} We allow the priority function to depend on the input received so far and the advice read so far, as in the unrestricted priority function model, but the priority function must give the same priority to all input items which are indistinguishable, when ignoring names not present in the input items already seen.
+(For example, for unweighted graph problems, vertices of the same degree, where neither the vertices nor their neighbors have been seen yet, should have the same priority.)

-\textbf{Model 2.} We allow the priority functions to depend on the input received so far and the decisions made so far
+\textbf{Decision-based priority function model.} We allow the priority functions to depend on the input received so far and the decisions made so far:

-\textbf{Model 3.} We allow the priority functions to depend only on the input received so far
+\textbf{Advice-free priority function model.} We only allow the priority functions to depend on the input received so far: Similarly to this, in~\cite{BBLP20} the priority functions were assumed to not depend on the advice (but the priority function was fixed, not adaptive).

-Observe that any algorithm that works in Model 2 also works in Model 1 (since the input and advice determine the decisions), and similarly any algorithm that works in Model 3 can be simulated by an algorithm in Model 2.
-Thus, we refer to Model 1 as the \emph{strongest} model of priority algorithms with advice, Model 3 as the \emph{weakest} model, and Model 2 as the {intermediate} model.
-Observe that Models 1 and 2 coincide when advice encodes the decisions to be made about some input items.
-For example, decisions could be ``accept/reject'' and the advice could determine exactly what to do when an optimal decision cannot be inferred from past input items.
+Clearly, any algorithm that works in the oblivious priority function model also works in the unrestricted priority function model.
+Any algorithm that works in the decision-based priority function model also works in the unrestricted priority function model, since the input and advice determine the decisions.
+Similarly, any algorithm that works in the advice-free priority function model can be simulated by an algorithm in any of the other models, for which reason we refer to this model as the \emph{weakest}.
+Observe that the unrestricted and decision-based priority functions models coincide when advice encodes the decisions to be made.
+This sometimes functions as a point of reference, since no more advice than encoding all the decisions can be necessary.
+The oblivious priority function model appears to be incomparable to the decision-based priority function model and its motivation is as follows.
+Although it seems natural to let decisions depend on the advice in any way and it makes sense to let the priority function depend on advice, it does not seem natural for an algorithm to use, for example, a priority function that prefers input items with certain names that have not been seen yet.

-To separate Models 1 and~2, consider the artificial problem of computing the spanning tree with an average edge weight as far from the average edge weight in the entire graph as possible.
-Clearly, one must either compute the maximum or the minimum spanning tree.
-One bit of advice is required to define a priority function to make the very first decision correctly.

-We have presented the most general version of priority algorithms, called \emph{adaptive}, since the $P_i$ can adapt to the input being revealed.
-In the \emph{fixed} priority algorithms we insist that $P_i = P_0$ for all $i \ge 1$.